 If you’re looking at taking out a credit card, you want to be sure of what you’re getting into.
-Credit cards can be great for managing your cash flow and also even earning rewards points.
+Credit cards can be great for managing your cash flow, building your credit rating and also even earning rewards points.
 But if not used correctly they can also see you get into debt and hurt your credit rating.

 Knowing what’s true and what’s not so true is a great place to start when thinking about how to best use a credit card.
 Here are some common credit card myths that are worth looking a little closer at.

 You'll get into large debt if you get a credit card

 You are in control of how much you spend and how you manage your repayments.
 If you pay off the full amount you owe every month, you won’t get into debt or pay interest charges.

 However, if you’re worried that the temptation to spend may be too much it’s worth considering whether a credit card is right for you.
 You can also look at setting your credit limit at a smaller amount to start so you can reduce the chance of getting into any trouble.

 Explore more: What is a credit limit?